 Antique and commissioned sculptures are featured throughout the grounds.
 Made of soft and porous coral stone, they are strategically placed where vines and plants naturally drape over them.
 The Garden Mound is another highlight, an artificial hill that fits perfectly into the subtropical gardens.

-400-year-old trees, more than 2,000 orchid specimens, a variety of endangered plants in the Native Forest and the mangrove shoreline complete the experience.
+There are 400-year-old trees, more than 2,000 orchid specimens, a variety of endangered plants in the Native Forest, and the mangrove shoreline to complete the experience.

 The 14-acre botanical garden sits on the old Parrot Jungle site.